JasonEtco/create-an-issue/README.md

 ### Inputs

-Want to use Action logic to determine who to assign the issue to?
+Want to use Action logic to determine who to assign the issue to, to assign a milestone or to update an existing issue with the same title?
 You can pass an input containing the following options:

 ```yaml
 steps: